ip2location/ip2location-cakephp/README.md

 5. Enter the URL <your domain>/Tests and run.
 You should see the information of **8.8.8.8** IP address.

+## DEPENDENCIES
+This library requires IP2Location BIN data file or IP2Location API key to function.
+You may download the BIN data file at
+* IP2Location LITE BIN Data (Free): https://lite.ip2location.com
+* IP2Location Commercial BIN Data (Comprehensive): https://www.ip2location.com

+You can also sign up for [IP2Location Web Service](https://www.ip2location.com/web-service/ip2location) to get one free API key.

 ## IPv4 BIN vs IPv6 BIN
 Use the IPv4 BIN file if you just need to query IPv4 addresses.

 Use the IPv6 BIN file if you need to query BOTH IPv4 and IPv6 addresses.

-## DEPENDENCIES (IP2LOCATION BIN DATA FILE)
-This library requires IP2Location BIN data file to function.
-You may download the BIN data file at
-* IP2Location LITE BIN Data (Free): https://lite.ip2location.com
-* IP2Location Commercial BIN Data (Comprehensive): https://www.ip2location.com

 ## SUPPORT